threefoldfoundation/info_african_regen/src/organizers/organizers.md

 ThreeFold believes that we need a new Internet for humanity and for the planet and promotes the growth and expansion of the ThreeFold Grid, an open source decentralized alternative to today's centralized Internet model.
 ThreeFold provides a sovereign infrastructure for network states and new cities.

+ThreeFold is behind the Eden project, the grounds on which the African Regen Cities & Futures event will be held.

 [>> Learn More](https://threefold.io)

 ## Silicon Zanzibar